zsvoboda/kaggle2db/README.md

 The [dbd](https://github.com/zsvoboda/dbd) tool supports Kaggle datasets since its version 0.8.3.

 This example supports loading of Kaggle files to SQLite, Postgres, and MySQL databases.
 The [dbd](https://github.com/zsvoboda/dbd) tool supports more database engines.
-Modyfying the example to support Snowflake, Redshift, or BigQuery should be trivial.
-Let me know (by submitting an Issue) if you need a help.
+Modifying the example to support Snowflake, Redshift, or BigQuery should be trivial.
+Let me know (by submitting an Issue) if you need help.

 There are two examples available:

 * [Kaggle Omicron dataset](https://www.kaggle.com/yamqwe/omicron-covid19-variant-daily-cases) that loads COVID-19 Omicron variant worldwide data.
 [This example's sources are here](etl/omicron).
 * [Kaggle NYT COVID-19 dataset](https://www.kaggle.com/imoore/us-covid19-dataset-live-hourlydaily-updates) that loads New York Times COVID-19 US data.
 [This example's sources are here](etl/omicron)

-# Running the examples
+# Running examples
-Here are the quick steps that assume that you already have Python 3.8+ and Python virtual environment installed on your computer.
+Here are quick steps that assume that you already have Python 3.8+ and Python virtual environment installed on your computer.
 If not, please refer to the [Installation](#installation) chapter below.

-Also, the examples use SQLite.
+Also, the instructions below are for SQLite.
 Read the [Using MySQL or Postgres database](#using-mysql-or-postgres-database) chapter below if you have MySQL or Postgres.

 1. Modify the `KAGGLE_USERNAME` and `KAGGLE_KEY` environment variables in   the `bin/env.sh` (Linux and MacOS) or `bin\env.bat` scripts.